bi-labor/es-mssql/docs/exercise2.md

 ## Option 2: Start _Elasticsearch_ and _Kibana_ by installing them

 1. Download Elasticsearch and Kibana from <https://www.elastic.co/start>.
-Chose the versions matching your operating system.
+Use **version 7.5.x**; the starter code and the instructions might be specific to this version.

 1. Extract the archives.